hmccann3/Ribovision_2.0_GT_SWES/DESIGN_DOC_BIODS_253.md

 ###Solution:

 I will remove code that is currently unused and clean up our repository.
 I will change references to proteins to reflect the fact that we’re now dealing with nucleic acids.
 I’ll revise our requirements.txt and package.json files so that all dependencies are installed properly.
-I’ll also attempt to reformat and comment some parts of the codebase to make it clearer (RNA viewer repository, maybe some other files).
+I’ll also attempt to reformat and comment some parts of the codebase to make it clearer (pdbe-rna-viewer repository, maybe some other files).
 I will create either internal unit tests or UI tests for the codebase.
 I will get a MySQL dump of our database so it is publicly accessible <- didn’t get to this.

 ###Background: